Transport from Lisbon Airport: My Tips

 The ticket machine is not directly at the bus stop, but you must go down to the subway lobby.

-Should you catch the bus and not be able to purchase a ticket from the machine, a single ride ticket (non-transferable) can be purchased from the driver for 2,10 eur, cash only.
+If you are catching the bus and did not have time to buy a ticket from the machine, it is possible to buy a ticket from the driver for 2,10 eur for one ride (non-transferable), payable in cash only.

 Even the daily bus routes don't start running until around 6:30am.
 Both lines have an interval of about 10-12 minutes on weekdays, on weekends only line 783 runs with an interval of about 20-30 minutes.
 You can also get to the surrounding neighbourhoods with lines 705 and 722.